katarinaa19/Walmart-Store-Sales-Forecasting/eda-insights.md

 1. **Strong Weekly Seasonality:**
    Both moving averages and FFT confirm a 7-day cycle.

 2. **Event & Holiday Effects:**
-   Special events have a marked impact on sales.
+   Special events drive marked sales changes across stores.

 3. **Feature Redundancy:**
-   Lagged and rolling features are useful but may overlap, so careful feature selection is required.
+   Lagged and rolling features are useful but may overlap; careful selection or dimensionality reduction (e.g., PCA) can help.

 These insights guide our feature engineering and model selection to improve forecasting accuracy.